codibre/fluent-accessor/README.md

 ## But why?

-You my ask yourself would to do all this work if you can simply create an expression like this directly:
+You my ask yourself why would you do all this work if you can simply create an expression like this directly:

 ```ts
 const func = (x) => x.field1.field2.field3[0].field4;